Can you clone an external hard drive to another external hard drive on your MacBook Pro, MacBook Air or iMac?

 Paid Mac Cloning Software

-Here are a couple of the most popular third party software solutions that will allow you to clone your Mac’s external hard drive to another external drive.
+Here are a couple of the most popular paid third party software solutions.
+They’ll also allow you to clone your Mac’s external hard drive to another external drive.

-You would use these when your cloning need is often and perhaps you want to create clones on a schedule.
+You’d use these when you need to clone often.
+And you want to create clones on a schedule.

-They also allow you to take backups of external hard drives to another external hard drive and should your requirement mean that you want to backup over a network then you’ll need another option to the native software supplied on your Mac.
+When you want to backup over a network then you’ll need a different option to the software supplied on your Mac.

 SuperDuper – is sold by a company called Shirt Pocket.